cwylycode/pytris/README.md

 ![alt text](game_shot.jpg)

 This is a Python-based (using the Pygame module) version of Tetris (unofficial, of course).
 Code by hexadeci-male and Tetris by Alexey Pajitnov.
-Other things made by other groups and people that I couldn't be bothered to blah-blah-blah bleeeeeehhhhhhh............
+Other things made by other groups and people that I couldn't trace back to their origins.

 # REQUIREMENTS: